Wilhelm von der Emde: Work and achievements

-Equally exemplary was the work of Wilhelm von der Emde and his team in reducing and preventing the eutrophication of water bodies.
+Equally important was the work of Wilhelm von der Emde and his team in reducing and preventing the eutrophication of water bodies.
 The main focus here was the avoidance of phosphorus inputs into Lake Constance and Lake Neusiedl.
 The measures initiated and implemented were extremely successful and are internationally regarded as a milestone in the field of water protection.

 Wilhelm von der Emde was co-founder and board member of the International Water Association (IWA) and held leading positions in many bodies and committees of this organisation (e.g. Specialist Group on Design, Operation and Costs of Large Wastewater Treatment Plants).
 At TU Wien, the "Workshop on Design - Operation Interactions at Large Treatment Plants" was held and organized at his suggestion in September 1971.
 This was the first conference on this topic of the IWA (at that time: International Association on Water Pollution Research, IAWPR), which is active worldwide today.
 Wilhelm von der Emde was also active at the German Association for Water Management, Sewage and Waste (DWA - Deutsche Vereinigung für Wasserwirtschaft, Abwasser und Abfall, formerly ATV - Abwassertechnische Vereinigung).
 Among other positions, he headed the ATV technical committee 2.6 "Aerobic biological wastewater treatment processes" (later name: DWA technical committee KA-6 "Aerobic biological wastewater treatment processes").
 This committee, with his significant participation, drew up the guideline ATV-A 131 (1991), in which the technical rules for the selection of the most appropriate methods for the elimination of carbon, nitrogen and phosphorus in wastewater treatment plants as well as for the design of the main plant components and equipment are compiled.
 Based on these rules and regulations, wastewater treatment plants with a population equivalent of 5,000 or more have been and are being designed, planned and built internationally.

 In addition, Wilhelm von der Emde was committed to the training of qualified personnel for sewage treatment plants at a national and international level.
 Thus he was in a leading position in the development of today's training program of the Austrian Water and Waste Management Association (ÖWAV - Österreichischer Wasser- und Abfallwirtschaftsverband) for qualified personnel in the field of wastewater management.